Forwardspace/SGE/docs/source/usage/qsg.rst

 Example Code
 ------------

-If you open the file "test.cpp", you'll se the ``main()`` function.
+If you open the file "test.cpp", you'll see the ``main()`` function.
-The code here sets up SGE by calling ``sge::Renderer::init(...)`` and creating two StaticObjects.
+The code here sets up SGE by calling ``sge::Renderer::init(...)`` and creating two :doc:`StaticObjects <../classes/objects/staticobject>`.
 It then sets their position and rotation.
-It creates a ShaderProgram, before finally creating a wooden Texture and assigning it to the two Objects.
+It creates a :doc:`ShaderProgram <../classes/shaders/shaderprogram>`, before finally creating a wooden :doc:`Texture <../classes/textures/texture>` and assigning it to the two Objects.

 (currently, there is also some GUI code here; the GUI is in development - you can ignore it for now)